portrino/px_hybrid_auth/Documentation/ForAdministrators/ExtensionManager/Index.rst

 .. include:: ../../Includes.txt

-.. _configuration-extension-manager:
+.. _extension-manager-configuration:

 Extension Manager Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have installed the extension successfully (:ref:`administration`) you need to configure *PxHybridAuth*.
+After you have installed the extension successfully (:ref:`for-administrators`) you need to configure *PxHybridAuth*.

 In the different tabs you can configure system wide settings and the social providers (AppId, Secret)